 The Copper Horse, based in Seamer, Scarborough, isn’t a new restaurant.
 It’s somewhere the husband and I have visited a few times before.
 However, after their extensive refurbishment, reopening in May 2016, it was somewhere we really had to revisit.
 More so since they won a Les Routiers Restaurant Of The Year 2017 Award.

 I’d briefly visited after it’s reopening for lunch and could not believe the transformation.
-There is, however, a real difference when you visit places at different times of the day.
-Some have that day-time coffee time feel, where others are best in the evening where the ambience of table lights and candles, take over and The Copper Horse is exactly that.
+There is, though, a definite difference between visiting a place at different times of the day.
+Some have that day-time coffee feel, where others are best in the evening where the ambiance of table lights and candles take over.
+The Copper Horse is exactly that.

 The coin table, pictured above, was a great feature.
-I was completely struck by it and placed near a fire with two leather armchairs, it couldn’t have looked more perfect.
-However, it was not to be our table this time.
-We were though seated perfectly in a corner near a window, giving me ample opportunity t snap away with the little amount of light coming through.
+I was completely struck by it.
+Placed near a fire with two leather armchairs, it couldn’t have looked more perfect.

 As with my love of Sunday Lunch aesthetics, I like the focus to be on my steak.
 I’d rather pay for a decent cut and cooked steak than for all the accompaniments like chips, onion rings etc. The Copper Horse have this just right.
 Although I did leave the tomato.
 Never been a fan of grilled tomato.
 The steaks are actually cooked in the Bertha oven, over charcoal and reaching temperatures of up to 500 degrees.
 Impressive.
 The chips were triple fried and perfect.
 Onion rings are always a treat, though always filling.